 Provides professional advice concerning position classification, guiding customers to design a work/task-focused organization in consideration of the most effective and economical position structure

 Frequently Asked Questions

 Q: Is it true that you do not receive annual leave of 160 hours on 1 January if you have worked less than 80% of the total working days during the previous calendar year?

 A: Yes.
 However, if the absence was due to medical reasons and you have taken sick leave, then you will acquire one 8- hour day of leave for each 30 days actually worked during the new calendar year.

 Q: What constitutes as a special memorial ceremony for a deceased parent?
 For the fifth year memorial service, our relatives gathered at our house, but no priest was hired.
 Will this be considered a special ceremony?

 A: Yes, nowadays more and more memorial ceremonies are held without a priest/monk.
 If the supervisor suspects an abuse of leave, then (s)he can contact the witness sited on the verification form to inquire about the ceremony.

 Q: I have a doctor's appointment scheduled every Wednesday morning for checkups and rehabilitation for my knee injury.
 Can I use sick leave for these appointments?

-A: No. Sick leave is granted when an employee is incapacitated to work for such conditions as requiring rest at home and hospitalization.
+A: Basically, no. Sick leave is granted when an employee is incapacitated to work for such conditions as requiring rest at home and hospitalization.
 Having a doctor’s appointment alone does not meet this criteria.
 An employee usually requests other types of leave such as annual leave for scheduled appointments.
 Or an employee is encouraged to schedule an appointment off work hours.